kxkxshi/kxkxshi/README.md

 📫 How to reach me: a.v.a.pradeep26@gmail.com

-🛠️ My Tech Stack
-Here are a few technologies I've been working with recently:

-Frontend

-Backend

-Databases

-Languages

-Tools & Other

 💻 My Projects
 Here are some of the projects I've worked on.
 I'm always looking to build more!